 Those who were baptized before Christ’s passion received only the remission of their sins.… But after the resurrection both those who were baptized before and those who were baptized after were all justified by the set form of faith in the Trinity, and they received the Holy Spirit, who is the sign of believers that they are children of God.… For by the Savior’s passion death is vanquished.
 Once it was dominant because of sin, but it does not dare to hang on to those who have been justified by God.

 See how after mentioning the cause of His death, he makes the same cause likewise a demonstration of the resurrection.
 For why, he means, was He crucified?
 Not for any sin of His own.
 And this is plain from the Resurrection.
 For if He were a sinner, how should He have risen?
 But if He rose, it is quite plain that He was not a sinner.
-But if He was not a sinner, how came He to be crucified?— For others — and if for others, then surely he rose again.
-Now to prevent your saying, How, when liable for so great sins, came we to be justified?
-He points out One that blots out all sins, that both from Abraham's faith, whereby he was justified, and from the Saviour's Passion, whereby we were freed from our sins, he might confirm what he had said.
+But if He was not a sinner, how came He to be crucified?-For others,-and if for others, then surely he rose again.
+Now to prevent your saying, How, when liable for so great sins, came we to be justified? he points out One that blotteth out all sins, that both from Abraham's faith, whereby he was justified, and from the Saviour's Passion, whereby we were freed from our sins, he might confirm what he had said.
 And after mentioning His Death, he speaks also of His Resurrection.
 For the purpose of His dying was not that He might hold us liable to punishment and in condemnation, but that He might do good unto us.
 For for this cause He both died and rose again, that He might make us righteous.

 Christ wiped away our sins by his death, and, rising again in the same state as the one in which he died, he appeared to believers in order to confirm their righteousness.